tanmayi-dev/fcc-data-visualization/Notes.md

 - SVG is used to make common geometric shapes.
 Since D3 maps data into a visual representation, it uses SVG to create the shapes for the visualization.
 SVG shapes for a web page must go within an HTML `svg` tag.

 - CSS can be scalable when styles use relative units (such as `vh`, `vw`, or percentages), but using SVG is more flexible to build data visualizations.

+- Shapes in SVG : There are number of supported shapes in SVG, such as rectangles and circles.
+They are used to display data.

+- For example, a rectangle (`<rect>`) SVG shape could create a bar in a bar chart.

+- When you place a shape into the `svg` area, you can specify where it goes with `x` and `y` coordinates.
+The origin point of (0,0) is in the upper-left corner.
+Positive values for `x` push the shape to the right, and positive values for `y` push the shape down from the origin point.